rzuehlsd/nanoGRBLizer/README.md

 Further testing showed that all 3 axes did not travel the required distances.
 After some test and head scratching I figured out (sometimes its worth looking into the manual) that my early type of SC420 has spindles with 2mm travel distance per revolution and 200 steps per revolution stepper motors.
 As the Stepcraft drivers work in half step mode we have 400 half steps per revolution.
 After adjusting the (half) steps per mm travel to 200.000 for all axes ($100, $101 and $102) everything worked as expected.

 So if you try to use this controller I hope the information above will help you.
 Have fun!

+IMPORTANT NOTE  - Changes to nanoGRBLizer Rev 1.1

+When I tried to use AutoLevelling in UGS/UltimatCNC I discovered a very strange behavior.
+After initial x axis zero AutoLevellimng could bestartet but stopped at firs probe position with an error (incompatible initial state for probing).
+After some tests I found the reason to be the probe connected to the Stepcraft mainboard.
+After I interrupted the connection to  J1 pin 10 (Stepcraft probe sense connection) and connected the probe to J1 on the nanoGRBLizer controller everything worked as expected.

+These changes to the schematic and the board layout are reflected in the nanoGRBLizer Rev 1.1

+In Addition I included the files for grbl V1.1h with all SC 420 D2 related changes to the config.g, cpu_map.h and defaults.h files.
+So just compile and upload grblUpload.ino and you are done.
+All relevant settings for Stepcraft SC 420 D2 are included in the code.